rakhimov/scram/doc/fta_implementation.rst

 ###########################

-Fault trees have various types of gates and events to represent Boolean formula and the system under analysis.
+Fault trees have various types of gates and events to represent Boolean equation and the system under analysis.
 However, some extra information may be irrelevant for the core analysis tool and used only for visual or informative purposes for an analyst.
 Support for more advanced types and event descriptions will be introduced as needed in SCRAM.